sourabh-ncompass/temp-repo/README.md

 - The code always looks better when it is in a proper format.
 Important key points -

-  - Use appropriate single space before and after operators.
+  - Use appropriate single space before and after operators, variables and parameters.
   - Code must well formatted and tab structured according to the respective languages.
   - Plugin like _Prettier_, need to be used for formatting.
   - Use _ESLINT_ for JS applications.